How To Configure Static IP Address In Linux And Unix - OSTechNix

 - BOOTPROTO="none"- This line shows that the network card's IP address should be configured manually.
 If you set the value as "dhcp", then the network card will accept the IP address from any DHCP server in the network.

-- IPADDR0=”192.168.225.150″ – This line indicates the IP address of the network card.
-Here, you might have noticed the number 0 (zero) after the line IPADDR.
-This indicates that this card has only one IP address.
-If you want to set more than one IP address (i.e virtual IP address), then add new lines – for example IPADDR1, IPADDR2 and set different IP addresses of your choice.
+- IPADDR0="192.168.225.150" - This line indicates the IP address of the network card.
+Here, the zero in the IPADDR0 parameter indicates that this card as configured with only one IP address.
+If you want to set more than one IP address (i.e virtual IP address), then add new lines - for example IPADDR1, IPADDR2 and set different IP addresses of your choice.

-- PREFIX0=”24″ – This line indicates the subnet mask, i.e 255.255.255.0.
+- PREFIX0="24" - This line indicates the subnet mask, i.e 255.255.255.0.
 Here you can specify more than one subnet with lines PREFIX1, PREFIX 2 etc.

-- GATEWAY0=”192.168.225.1″ – This is the gateway address of the NIC.
+- GATEWAY0="192.168.225.1" - This is the gateway address of the NIC.

 Once you setup all details, save and close the file.
 Restart the network service for the changes to take effect.